akramibahador/Python_For_CyberSecurity/README.md

-Codes used in the Cyber Security book published by Wiley Publications For more training, visit the following site: www.cfcl.ir
+Codes used in the Cyber Security book published by Wiley Publications.

+For more training, visit the following site:

+www.cfcl.ir